yabinmeng/opscs3restore/README.md

 This approach has pros an cons:
 - The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to 1) the same cluster without any topology change; 2) the same cluster with some topology change; or 3) a brand new cluster.
 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
-For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into he cluster.
-Although over the time, the C* compaction process will address the issue.
-But still, a lot of data has been transmitted over the network and processed in the system.
+For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into the cluster.
+Although over the time, the C* compaction process will address the issue; but still, a lot of data has been transmitted over the network and processed in the system.

 # 2. Solution Overview and Usage Description